-Today, Africa is experiencing an actual decline in manufacturing capacity due primarily to a lull in the global economy, along with other indigenous issues such as environmental stress, poor physical and organizational infrastructure, and a shortage of non-governmental organizations has helped African nations establish preliminary economic footholds.
-For example, many of them have dedicated industrial developmental zones to attract foreign investment and increase export-related manufacturing capacity, although Africa is far removed from having a significant role in the global marketplace in the foreseeable future.
+Today, Africa is experiencing an actual decline in manufacturing capacity due primarily to a lull in the global economy, along with other indigenous issues such as environmental stress, poor physical and organizational infrastructure, and a shortage of skilled personnel.
+Likewise.
+African capacity manufacturing against is no match global powers such as China significant and Southeast Asian markets.

-skilled personnel.

-Likewise, African

-manufacturing capacity

-is no match against

-global powers such as

-China and significant

-Southeast Asian

-markets.